interviewAcct/interview/hammerheadinterview/README.md

         -routesbyuser [USER ID]
         -routesbyservice [USER ID] [SERVICES]

-    -[USER ID] : Any AlphaNumeric or Numeric containing no spaces or tabs.
-    -[SERVICES] : Komoot, RWGP, Strava
+    -[USER ID] : Any of at least 1 character in length -[SERVICES] : Komoot, RWGP, Strava, (If valid repeated services with the same name are used it will only process that service once and any invalid services will be ignored but will continue to process valid services that are a part of the given list).

     example
         java -jar C:\Users\Brett\IdeaProjects\hamInterview\out\artifacts\hamInterview_jar\hamInterview.jar
-        routesbyservice 42 Komoot, STRAVA
+        routesbyservice 42 Komoot STRAVA